Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: MHD Tests

-The Dai \& Woodward Shock Tube (also called Ryu \& Jones 2a) \citep{dai_woodward_1998, ryu_jones_1995} produces all seven possible MHD waves.
+\paragraph{Dai \& Woodward Shock Tube} Figure \ref{fig:dai-and-woodward} shows the Dai \& Woodward Shock Tube (also called Ryu \& Jones 2a) \citep{dai_woodward_1998, ryu_jones_1995} which produces all seven possible MHD waves.
 From left to right they are: fast shock, Alfvén wave, slow shock, contact discontinuity, slow shock, Alfvén wave, and fast shock.
 This makes it an excellent laboratory for checking that the full spread of wave modes are well resolved.